 Shortly after finishing my master’s degree I moved to Rio de Janeiro, where I started to transform the results of the thesis research into a practically useful tool.
 A lot of time and conversations went into refining the SSTQs, connecting them with the appropriate canvas building blocks, shaping the participatory process elements of the methodology, and hosting several initial workshops to gather feedback and insights.

-The most important building block(s) of the “Systemic Business Model Canvas 4 Sustainability” (SBMC4S) is in essence the unique value proposition.
+The most important building block(s) of the “Sustainable Start Business Model Canvas” (SSBMC) is, in essence, the unique value proposition.
 And I hear you say: how is that different?
-Rather than just talking about a value proposition sec, the SBMC4S has a Triple Value Proposition at its core:
+Rather than just talking about a value proposition sec, the SSBMC has a Triple Value Proposition at its core:

 - Your Human Value Proposition for your direct beneficiaries and customers,